-We start uphill initially, along a small lane that then follows the undulating line of the escarpment overlooking Harting to the north.
+Start uphill initially, along a small lane that then follows the undulating line of the escarpment overlooking Harting to the north.

-We've walked five miles to Harting Hill and from here we descend the grassy slope into the valley and then the footpath climbs steeply up to the fort at Beacon Hill.
-The fort was first built in the Bronze Age (8th Century BC to 6th Century BC), and updated during the Iron Age.
+You've walked five miles to Harting Hill and from here descend the grassy slope into the valley and then the footpath climbs steeply up to the fort at Beacon Hill.
+The fort was first built in the Bronze Age (8th Century BC to 6th Century BC) and updated during the Iron Age.

-Alternatively, following the bridlepath, we can traverse the hill, climbing more gently but eventually reaching the other side just beneath the summit of Beacon Hill.
+Alternatively, following the bridle path, you can traverse the hill, climbing more gently but eventually reaching the other side just beneath the summit of Beacon Hill.